 01

 Start with this video's job: This video argues that Hermes Agent is best used not as a replacement for Claude or Codex in building apps, but as an always-on operator/AI employee, and walks through 15 concrete business roles for it (SEO analyst, lead scraper, sales CRM, research agent, content producer, investment analyst, advisory council, etc.).
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "Project state" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:12, where the video says: “wanted Hermes Agent to replace those two so that they can build apps, build systems, build content inside of Hermes and not touch Claude or Codex anymore other than the models from them.
 And it absolutely can do...”

 02